kanisterio/kanister/examples/etcd/etcd-in-cluster/ocp/README.md

   sudo mv /etc/kubernetes/manifests/kube-apiserver-pod.yaml /tmp
   ```

-- move the etcd data dir to a different location
+- Move the etcd data dir to a different location
   ```
   sudo mv /var/lib/etcd/ /tmp
   ```

-  Repeast these steps on all other leader hosts that is not the restore host.
+  Repeat these steps on all other leader hosts that are not the restore host

 - Run the `cluster-ocp-restore.sh` script with the location where you have downloaded the etcd snapshot that in our case is `/var/home/core/etcd-backup`